muratkeremozcan/cctdd/ch02-CardContent/CardContent.md

 });
 ```

-We do the minimal to make the compiler green.
+We do the mimimum to make the compiler green.

 ```tsx
 // src/components/CardContent.tsx